 Against Jean Pascal in May 2011, Hopkins was 46 years and four months on fight night.
 Astonishingly, he became the oldest world boxing champion of all time.

-Since then, the living legend has admitted that he could fight until he hits 50 as he aims to be the face for the older generation in boxing.
+Since then, the living legend has admitted that he could fight until he hits 50 as he aims to be the face of the older generation in boxing.

-Overtaking ‘Big’ George Foreman, who held the record of the oldest world champion of all time for seventeen years, Hopking bettered Foreman’s superhuman effort to win the WBO heavyweight title as a 45-year-old in 1994.
-Discounted by the vast majority of people, George defeated Michael Moorer via tenth-round KO in Las Vegas.
+Overtaking ‘Big’ George Foreman, who held the record of the oldest world champion of all time for seventeen years, Hopkins bettered Foreman’s superhuman effort to win the WBO heavyweight title as a 45-year-old in 1994.
+Discounted by most people, George defeated Michael Moorer via tenth-round KO in Las Vegas.

-Below are some of the other aging boxers still climbing inside the ropes well into their 40’s.
+Below are other aging boxers climbing inside the ropes well into their 40s.